FantacherJOY/Bundle-Cards-CDS-Hook/README.md

 ## 🏥 Clinical Overview

-When an ICU clinician opens a patient's chart (`patient-view`), the service inspects the preceding 24 hours of charting and evaluates adherence to Society of Critical Care Medicine (SCCM) guidelines:
+When an ICU clinician opens a patient's chart (`patient-view`), the service reviews the preceding 24 hours of charting and assesses adherence to Society of Critical Care Medicine (SCCM) guidelines:

 - **Component A (Pain):** Assessment documented at least 6 times / 24h (CPOT, NRS, BPS).
 - **Component B (Breathing Trials):** Spontaneous Awakening/Breathing Trial (SAT/SBT) documentation.